zh-explorer/shtomo/README.md

 connection to a shell and press ctrl+c and try some internal cmdlet

-> use term on command in internal shell for a full functional shell
+> use term command in internal shell for a full functional shell
+>
+> and ctrl-D for exit